 The sponsor must also include accurate and complete information regarding all other sources of grant support (current and pending), including title, abstract, annual and total amount of grant, inclusive funding period, and percentage effort of the applicant.

-Three recommendation references assessing the scientific abilities and potential of the applicant must be submitted.
+Three (3) recommendation references assessing the scientific abilities and potential of the applicant must be submitted.
 Please note that the recommendation references are confidential and will not be released to the applicant.
-The recommendation references must be submitted directly to RMS360 by the referee beginning July 1, 2013.
+The recommendation references must be submitted directly through RMS360 by the referee.
 Please note proposals cannot be successfully validated until all references are submitted.
 Sponsors cannot be references, but should complete the Training Plan Statement listed above.

 Institutions should provide detailed evidence that their facilities are adequate for the proposed research, and that they have made a tangible commitment to fostering the career-development of clinical investigators conducting patient-oriented research.
 This Department Head Statement must be included as a Supporting Document and uploaded as a proposal attachment.